Fall 2020 Academic Plan: Frequently Asked Questions

 If a class requires materials or something to be physically turned in, how will I receive or turn in those materials?

 For students who have chosen the online-only option, materials required to complete assignments will be provided to them.
-Exact procedures for this are currently in development.
+For students taking in-person classes, some materials will be made available for pick-up in the lobby.

 When will Fall 2020 classes start and end?